wez/EleDo/README.md

 contexts will result in permission related problems that result in weird or hard to debug problems and end up costing people time.

 ## How do I use it?

 There are two logical halves to this crate;

-* Detecting increased privileges, including both *Elevation* and High Integrity Administrative privs, so that the embedding application can choose whether to surface this as an error, or to continue with the second half of the crate...
+* Detecting the privilege level, including both *Elevation* and High Integrity Administrative privs, so that the embedding application can choose whether to surface this as an error, or to continue with the second half of the crate...